surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 positive/negative modulation depending on the distance to the root key in octaves.
 This parameter does not affect the oscillator pitch.

-**Keytrack ammout sliders** - Sets the amount of filter keytracking applied to each filter.
+**Keytrack amout sliders** - Sets the amount of filter keytracking applied to each filter.

 **HP** – Controls the scene high-pass filter. (scene parameter)